Beams logo

 Who pays

-- If the supplier sent the wrong item and your builder didn't catch it on receipt, the supplier covers the replacement under their terms.
-If catching it earlier would have made the cost lower, your builder and the supplier work out where the cost lands between them.
+• Supplier error.
+If the supplier sent the wrong item, they cover the replacement under their terms.
+If your builder could have caught it on receipt and didn't, the builder and supplier work out where the cost lands between them.

-- If you changed your mind and the original spec is what's installed, the cost of swapping it sits with you, through a change order.
+• Customer-led change.
+If you've changed your mind and the original spec is what's installed, the cost of swapping it sits with you, through a change order.
+This is why it's worth going through the materials tracker carefully before the build starts — your Beams designer is there to talk it through if anything's unclear or you want a second view on a spec.

 Related articles